 Pakistan faces significant challenges in the energy sector with one-third of the population lacking access to grid electricity.
-Power outages cause the industrial sector to underperform and affect their competitiveness in the export market.
-The electricity distribution and transmission losses in 2014 stood at 18.5per cent.
-As per the National Electric Power Regulatory Authority (NEPRA), the power sector is responsible for two to three per cent reduction in the annual GDP of the country.
+Power outages cause the industrial sector to underperform and effects their competitiveness in the export market.
+The electricity distribution and transmission losses in 2014 stood at 18.5.
+As per NEPRA, the power sector is responsible for 2 to 3 percent reduction in the annual GDP of the country.

-The major factors leading to energy crises are (i) the gap between end-user and cost-recovery tariffs (ii) limited private sector participation as a result of concerns about electricity payments, and (iii) lack of transparency.
+The major factors leading to energy crisis are (i) the gap between end-user and cost-recovery tariffs (ii) limited private sector participation as a result of concerns about electricity payments, and (iii) lack of transparency.